lucidnz/bootstrapify-1/README.md

  * Copy Bootstraps JS files into the themes asset directory.
  * Lint the Bootstrapify JS files.

+To compile the SCSS files automaticly when they are saved run:

+    grunt watch

 ## Bugs, issues or feature requests